 Admin & lift pass ordering

 There are a few admin tasks to complete.
-This includes reading guest questionnaire feedback forms and ordering lift passes online.
+This includes reading guest feedback forms, ordering lift passes and writing guest departure details.

 A typical day

 You will start work at 8am which is when guests are served breakfast.
-This is the perfect time for you and our 'Guest & Chalet Assistants' to pop round to tell guests the weather for the day and take lunchtime restaurant reservation requests.
+This is the perfect time for you to go round to tell guests the weather for the day and take restaurant booking requests.

 Once the guests are on the slopes, you will return to the office.
-You might be making restaurant bookings over the phone or ordering lift passes online.
+You might be making restaurant bookings over the phone or ordering lift passes online etc.

 You will finish work around 11am and be free to ski or do as you please during the day!

 In the evening, you will return to work around 5pm.
-In the office, you might catch up with admin such as reading guest feedback forms or make enquiries to answer guest requests.
+In the office, you might follow up on enquiries for guests, write your weekly report or put together guest departure details.

 In the chalets, guests are served canapés and fizz before dinner so this is a great time to go and ask how their day was - they might need tips for a good ski route the next day!